DanielHaring/TYPO3-Crystalis/Documentation/Credits/Index.rst

 Behind the project
 ^^^^^^^^^^^^^^^^^^

-The whole extension was planned, developed, documented and is maintained by Daniel Haring, an Austrian web developer.
+The whole extension was planned, developed, documented and is maintained by Daniel Haring, a web developer from Austria.

 It is a non-profit leisure project and is freely available under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.